reacherhq/check-if-email-exists/backend/README.md

 ### Configuration

 These are the environment variables used to configure the HTTP server.
-You can pass them to the Docker container using the `-e {ENV_VAR}={VALUE}` flag.
+To pass them to the Docker container, use the `-e {ENV_VAR}={VALUE}` flag.

 | Env Var                             | Required?                   | Description                                                                                                | Default            |
 | ----------------------------------- | --------------------------- | ---------------------------------------------------------------------------------------------------------- | ------------------ |